damray/panelk/README.md

 ```

 #### Launch PANELK and wait few minute

-Launch docker-compose to download all images and scripts:
+Launch docker-compose to download all images and scripts.
+Be careful, if you use ctrl+c it will stop the containers.
+Launch it in detach mode add -d to your command

 ```
 docker-compose up
 ```